qaecology/blogdown-website/content/authors/Emily McColl-Gausden/_index.md

 - Researchers

 ---
-Emily is a PhD student working predominately on environmental DNA (eDNA) sampling and detection methods.
-She is particularly interested in the application of eDNA methods to different ecological questions such as bushfire recovery and large-scale sampling projects.
-Emily's work spans the eDNA sampling process from fieldwork to statistical analysis and uses various ecological modelling techniques such as site occupancy detection models.
+Emily is a research fellow developing a Victorian Biodiversity Index and spatial gap analysis with DEECA.
+She is particularly interested in applying ecological modelling methods to different ecological questions, including imperfect detection and site occupancy-detection models, environmental DNA sampling and large-scale sampling projects.